-- Climate change is increasing the destructive power of tropical cyclones. - All weather events today, including tropical cyclones, are occurring in an atmosphere that is warmer, wetter, and more energetic than in the past. - o It is likely that maximum windspeeds and the amount of rainfall associated with tropical cyclones is increasing. - Climate change may also be affecting many other aspects of tropical cyclone formation and behaviour, including the speed at which they intensify, the speed at which a system moves (known as translation speed), and how much strength is retained after reaching land all factors that can render them more dangerous. - o In addition, rising sea levels mean that the storm surges that accompany tropical cyclones are even more damaging. - While climate change may mean fewer tropical cyclones overall, those that do form can become more intense and costly.
-In other words, we are likely to see more of the really strong and destructive tropical cyclones. - A La Niña event brings an elevated tropical cyclone risk for Australia, as there are typically more tropical cyclones in the Australian region than during El Niño years.
+- Climate change is increasing the destructive power of tropical cyclones. - All weather events today, including tropical cyclones, are occurring in an atmosphere that is warmer, wetter, and more energetic than in the past. - It is likely that maximum windspeeds and the amount of rainfall associated with tropical cyclones is increasing. - Climate change may also be affecting many other aspects of tropical cyclone formation and behaviour, including the speed at which they intensify, the speed at which a system moves (known as translation speed), and how much strength is retained after reaching land all factors that can render them more dangerous. - In addition, rising sea levels mean that the storm surges that accompany tropical cyclones are even more damaging. - While climate change may mean fewer tropical cyclones overall, those that do form can become more intense and costly.
+In other words, we are likely to see more of the really strong and destructive tropical cyclones. - Australia typically sees fewer tropical cyclones during an El Niño event than during a La Niña event.
+However, every year brings the risk of one or more powerful, destructive cyclones crossing our coast, so we always need to be prepared!